bayareahomelander/WEICHEN-SUN-IS24-full-stack-competition-req97073/README.md

 The code uses the `HTTPException` class provided by the FastAPI framework to raise exceptions for errors like a product not found.
 The web service returns the appropriate HTTP status code and a message explaining the error.

 ## **Conclusion**
-This code provides a basic example of a web service using the FastAPI framework.\
+This code provides a basic example of a web application using React and the FastAPI framework.